 Key people, such as the Year Level Deputy Principal and Co-ordinator, will continue to be responsible for the cohort for the duration of their enrolment, such that parents will be introduced to them in Year 7 and will be able to develop a relationship during the child's six years.
 In this way, parents can confidently address issues with a person, familiar to them, who knows their child.

-From time to time, text and email will be used to remind parents of coming events while the regular school newsletter Bringing Learning Home is emailed and can be found on this website.
+From time to time, text and email will be used to remind parents of coming events while our Facebook page is another source of information.
+Year Level Co-ordinators provide newsletters for their year levels at least once per term.

 Our approach to discipline